Certain lifestyle factors can increase the risk of type 2 diabetes, including:

-Metformin is an oral medication that helps control the effects of type 2 diabetes.
+Metformin is an oral medication that helps manage the effects of type 2 diabetes.
 In people with prediabetes, the drug can also help prevent or delay the onset of the condition.
 Doctors prescribe metformin to nearly 120 million people worldwide.

 In this article, we look at the side effects of metformin and why a person with type 2 diabetes might want to stop taking it.
 We also look at the risk of not taking metformin and some alternative options.

 Metformin is an effective treatment for type 2 diabetes.
 It helps lower blood glucose levels by:

 - making the body's cells more sensitive to insulin